-He said that while the primary mission of the robotics research is to reduce the potential harm to military and law enforcement individuals, it also presented an opportunity to “bring something back to Central Pennsylvania.
+Central Pennsylvania He said that while the primary mission of the robotics research is to reduce the potential harm to military and law enforcement individuals, it also presented an opportunity to “bring something back to Central Pennsylvania.
 We’re trying to involve organizations in Central Pennsylvania making parts for us and people in the area.
 It’s the recognition that we have the technological base here at Bucknell to do these kinds of things.
 I think it’s very exciting for Central Pennsylvania and I hope more attention and opportunities will come from that.”

 Right now, communication and power for the 250-pound tBot that can travel up to 6 mph is via a tethered cable.
 The researchers are working to build a battery-powered model with sensing capabilities and what they called “more onboard smarts” to reduce the amount of instructions that need to be communicated to the unnamed vehicle.
 At some point, operators hope to transmit a map of terrain to the unit and it in turn will compute how best to navigate the terrain.

 Back in the Product Development Laboratory, Shooter, who is currently spending his sabbatical this year at IHMC to work on the project, talked about the 100-pound, 5-foot bi-pedal robot that was taking its first steps in the lab.